<< BACK TO PORTFOLIO

 ANNOTATED SKETCH

-The main patch traces the intended player route as a loop — entering low, sweeping outward, and returning elevated.
+The main patch traces the intended player route as a loop, I wanted progression to always be circling to the left.
+It's introduced early for the player to grasp on to, then they can begin to expect to always go left if they want progression in this level..
 The circular flow minimizes backtracking while letting the player read the same space from multiple angles as they progress.

 Annotated Ruins sketch with player route marked as a loop